 TAXES AND FEES

 SC Tax Reform - Maintain Agribusiness Sales Tax Exemptions/Property Tax Assessments

-Tax treatment for agribusiness continues to be a major issue requiring close monitoring in an effort to assure we maintain all agribusiness sales tax exemptions and ag use property tax assessments.
+Tax treatment for agribusiness continues to be a major issue requiring close monitoring in an effort to assure we maintain all present agribusiness sales tax exemptions and favorable ag use property tax assessments.